pppest/devault-tx-tests/README.md

 for the inputs and then send the outputs to new addresses in receiving_wallet
 the number of inputs and outputs, the amount send in each output and other seetings
 can be set in the configuration in the top of the file

+it ill use devaultd and devault-cli from the local dir if you call the script without branch and build flags options.

  let me know if you prefer to set the configuration as commandline options

  logs output to: dvt-tests-DATE-TIME.log